grimdork/update-prometheus/README.md

 # update-prometheus
-Build Prometheus config gile from easier to handle parts.
+Build Prometheus config file from easier to handle parts.